 Judy explains how not all our cognitive skills are lost to dementia.
 She details the rational thinking skills we lose and the intuitive thinking skills we retain; she explores how losing memory takes away the ability to visit the past but enhances our experience of the present; and describes how we lose the ability to direct and manage our attention, while other valuable skills are heightened.

-Please watch this complimentary video, “Is it Dementia or Normal Aging?” and “Why Person-Centered Care Works” from Lesson 1:
+Please watch these complimentary dementia video topics, “Is it Dementia or Normal Aging?” and “Why Person-Centered Care Works” from Lesson 1:

 Judy Cornish, creator of the DAWN Method, is the author of Dementia With Dignity: Living Well with Alzheimer’s or Dementia Using the DAWN Method and The Dementia Handbook—How to Provide Dementia Care at Home as well as founder of the Dementia & Alzheimer’s Wellbeing Network® (DAWN).
 She is also a geriatric care manager and elder law attorney, member of the National Association of Elder Law Attorneys (NAELA) and the American Society on Aging (ASA).

 - Family subscription for up to 6 people with separate logins

 - You as the subscriber become the team leader

 - Team leader designates up to five additional family and caregivers as teammates

 - Team leader can add or replace team members as needed

 We’ve designed this course as a team subscription (for a group of up to 6 family members/caregivers) so that you can share the classes with each caregiver and family member in your loved one’s life.